"

 8. Watch for swallowing, in awake patients.

-9. Continue to pass tube until you see the mark at the nose-you may of may not see the tube pass along the left side of the neck (tube is pretty small)
+9. Continue to pass tube until you see the mark at the nose-you may or may not see or feel the tube pass along the left side of the neck (tube is pretty small) REMOVE THE GUIDE WIRE!

 10. CONFIRM TUBE PLACEMENT(Different indicators of tube placement)